Status: Complete Python Coverage License

 config = {

-'group_relationship': 'independent', # independent or paired
+'group_relationship': 'independent', # 'independent', 'paired'.
+One-sample is independent by definition.

-'group_count': 'two-sample', # one-sample, two-sample, multi-sample
+'group_count': 'two-sample', # 'one-sample', 'two-sample', 'multi-sample'

 'sample_size': 100, # per group